This article about making British friends was updated by the Great British Mag content team on 7 June 2021.

-Brits are notoriously reserved and if you’ve grown up in another culture you may find this hard to navigate when trying to befriend a Brit.
-But knowing what to talk about, some basic social rules and topics to avoid will help you make British friends.
+Brits are notoriously reserved.
+If you’ve grown up in another culture you may find this hard to navigate when trying to meet people in the UK.
+But knowing what to talk about, following some basic social rules and being aware of topics to avoid will help you make British friends.
 After all, you didn’t move to the UK to just hang out with people from your own country!

 Talk about the weather